ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 •	**Lifecycle Management (EventService):** o	Cascade Cleanup: When an event is deleted, the service ensures all related registrations are purged first to maintain referential integrity.
 # C. API Design & Functional Exposure
-The Controller layer exposes the internal logic through a RESTful API, organized by resource responsibility.
 •	EventsController: Provides endpoints for creating, listing, and deleting events, specifically filtering actions based on the organizer's identity.
 •	AppUsersController: Manages the CRUD lifecycle of users, ensuring that user data can be updated or retrieved securely.
 •	AuthController: Handles the entry points for the application, specifically login and register scenarios.
 •	CategoriesController: Exposes the taxonomy of the system, allowing for the management of event categories.
 # D. Automated Developer Tooling (SQL Export Logic)
-A unique logical feature of this architecture is the State Persistence Mechanism found in DataSqlExportService.
 •	Real-time Monitoring: Through the use of Hibernate event listeners (*DataSqlExportIntegrator*), the system tracks every logical change (*Insert/Update/Delete*).
 •	Auto-Synchronization: Upon a successful transaction commit, the service automatically exports the current database state into a physical data.sql file.
 This ensures that the logical state of the development environment is always preserved and shareable via version control.